www.locriantica.it

 Ponte Nuovo Editrice, Bologna 1980 - II Edizione - pag.
 47)

-THE ABDUCTION OF PERSEPHON (other representation)
+THE ABDUCTION OF PERSEPHONE (other representation)

 (Image source: Prof. G. Incorpora's private archive)